madhavmk/Multi-Adaboost/README.md

 # Multi-adaboost
 Python implementation of multi-class adaboost decision trees.
+Implementation of the SAMME multi class classificationn problem using AdaBoost with weak Decision trees.

 References: